jeremyheiler/lime/README.md

 on client-side SMTP, so keep that in mind when browsing the code.
 If you're looking for a fully featured and production-ready SMTP client library, please check out [Postal](https://github.com/drewr/postal).
-It is an excellent wrapper to JavaMail.
+It is an excellent wrapper for JavaMail.

 ## Motivation